stackbit-projects/azimuth-78fcb/content/pages/index.md

     type: section_hero
     image: images/hero.png
     image_alt: App preview
-    title: Jello @@Technology that loves your business as much as you do.
+    title: Technology that loves your business as much as you do.
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.